mbabynames search ✿

 Kate Dahlia

-The meaning of Kate is "noble and strong"; Dahlia is "valley flower".
+The meaning of Kate is "pure"; Dahlia is "valley flower".
 There is a natural balance between the two.
 Kate is 1 syllable.
 Dahlia at 2 adds length and rhythm.

 Bold contrast